webastien/vim/README.md

 * **F8** Toggle file outline

 ## TODO
-* Write a folding plugin to have PHPdoc separated from functions (PIV do it for now and I don't like that, but it's not ready for deep configuration...
-And slow on big files!).
 * Better language abstraction on some things (especially vim-ctags plugin)
 * Re-do an acceptable helper module for [Drupal](https://www.drupal.org) when I will use D8 (I've started [one for D7](https://github.com/webastien/vim/blob/4b4f5c332e7576dd986da2e08a2e8b2ea7a2039f/vim/plugin/drupal.vim), but never had time to finish).
 * Same for [Symfony2](http://symfony.com) and probably other frameworks / CMS / languages if I use vim to work on them